djav1985/v-comic-layout-designer/README.md

 - **Curated asset library** – Upload multiple images at once and manage them with quick delete actions.
 - **Storyboard workspace** – Drag panels into dynamic templates, adjust gutter colors, and fine-tune each panel's zoom and position.
 - **Live autosave** – Progress is preserved automatically, with inline feedback to confirm every change.
+- **Real-time sync** – The browser listens to server-sent events so every open tab mirrors updates written to `state.json` instantly.
 - **One-click exports** – Generate PDFs or high-quality image sets directly from the browser.
 - **Keyboard shortcuts** – Stay in flow with quick commands for saving, creating pages, and exporting.